identity security

 For example, a bad actor can be tricked into accepting a push notification to their smartphone to grant access in the context of getting admission.
 You are still acceptable to man-in-the-middle attacks.
 This is why MFA and IDP vendors introduce risk-based authentication and step-up authentication.
 These techniques limited the attack surface, which we will talk about soon.

 By thinking like a bad actor, we can attempt to identify suspicious activity, restrict lateral movement, and contain threats.
 Try envisioning what you would look for if you were a bad external actor or malicious insider.
-For example, are you looking to steal sensitive data to sell it to competitors, or are you looking to start Ransomware binaries or use your infrastructure for illicit crypto mining?
+For example, are you looking to steal sensitive data to sell it to competitors, start Ransomware binaries, or use your infrastructure for illicit crypto mining?

 The harsh reality is that attacks will happen, and you can only partially secure some of their applications and infrastructure wherever they exist.
-So it’s not a matter of ‘if’ but a concern of “when.”
+So it’s not a matter of ‘if’ but a concern of’ when.’
 Protection from all the various methods that attackers use is virtually impossible, and there will occasionally be day 0 attacks.
-So, they will get in eventually; It’s all about what they can do once they are in.
+So, they will eventually get in; it’s all about what they can do once they are in.

-Therefore, the very first thing you must do is protect their identities and prioritize what matters most – privileged access.
+Therefore, you must first protect their identities and prioritize what matters most—privileged access.
 Infrastructure and critical data are only fully protected if privileged accounts, credentials, and secrets are secured and protected.

 We know that about 80% of breaches tied to hacking involve using lost or stolen credentials.
 Compromised identities are the common denominator in virtually every severe attack.
 The reason is apparent: